Introduction

 Outreach

-My passion is sharing astronomy with the general public and connecting with students in their love of science and future in STEM.
+I love sharing astronomy with the general public and connecting with students in their love of science and future in STEM.